borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

 not.

-The way the test works is that if any of your hook commands return a special exit status of 75, that indicates to borgmatic that it's a temporary failure, and borgmatic should skip all subsequent actions for the current repository.
+The way the test works is that if any of your hook commands return a special exit status of 75, that indicates to borgmatic that it's a temporary failure and borgmatic should skip all subsequent actions for the current repository.

 If you return any status besides 75, then it's a standard success or error.